JakobMckenna/NoName/Meeting Minutes.md

 IV.
 Tehillah will look into a few small issues

 ## Date: November 7th, 2023

 *Attendees:* Jakob McKenna, Tehillah Kangamba, Susie Kihaile, Isabelle Anderson-Gregoire

+*Location:* ECE E2 330

+**Agenda**

+I. Graded other peoples presentations

+II.
+Handed in technique seminar and marks for other groups

+III.
+Discussed what we have left to finish sprint 3

+**Next Steps**

+I. Jakob will continue working on testing

+II.
+Susie will continue working on the CD

+III.
+Tehillah will make sure the features work well

+IV.
+Isabelle will work on the frontend

+## Date: November 15th, 2023

+*Attendees:* Jakob McKenna, Tehillah Kangamba, Susie Kihaile, Isabelle Anderson-Gregoire

+*Location:* Online

+**Agenda**

+I. Looked over sprint 3 rubric

+II.
+Scheduled a time to meet with the TA on Friday

+III.
+Discussed what we have left to finish sprint 3

+**Next Steps**

+I. Finish up CD pipeline

+II.
+Add more acceptence tests

+## Date: November 7th, 2023

+*Attendees:* Jakob McKenna, Tehillah Kangamba, Susie Kihaile, Isabelle Anderson-Gregoire